top of page

 E side of School Rd between Spruce & Swede Rds

 No longer standing.
-MI One-Room Schools.
+MI One-room schools.
 Britton

 Alcona